vmware/versatile-data-kit/projects/vdk-plugins/vdk-impala/src/vdk/plugin/impala/templates/load/fact/insert-snapshot/README.md

 ### Purpose:

 This template can be used to load raw data from Data Lake to target 'Snapshot Periodic Fact Table' in Data Warehouse.
-In summary, it appends a snapshot of records observed between time t1 and t2 from the source table to the target table, truncating all present target table records observed after t1.
+In summary, it appends a snapshot of records observed between time t1 and t2 from the source table to the target table.
+After that inserts the rows from the source table.

 ### Details: